Subject area: Medical Sciences

-Our BSc (Hons) Medical Sciences is a multidisciplinary programme that provides the knowledge, skills and personal and professional development appropriate for graduate entry to medicine, medical research or careers in one of the many healthcare or healthcare-related professions.
+You will join a multidisciplinary programme that provides the knowledge, skills and personal and professional development appropriate for graduate entry to medicine, medical research or a career in one of the many healthcare or healthcare-related professions.

-A platform of compulsory courses delivers core material in biomedical sciences, medical sociology and medical ethics that underpins and directs advances in 21st-century medical practice.
+Our BSc (Hons) Medical Sciences programme provides a platform of compulsory courses which deliver core material in biomedical sciences, medical sociology and anthropology that underpins and directs advances in 21st-century medical practice.
 In addition, your option course choices offer you the flexibility to explore the broader biological, physicochemical, clinical and social sciences that underlie contemporary healthcare.

 Our programme develops healthcare-related themes with a particular emphasis on current medical research and its significance for advances in medical/clinical practice.
-Opportunities exist for students to undertake research within groups recognised as delivering internationally excellent, and in some areas world-leading, research.
+Opportunities exist for students to undertake research within groups recognised as delivering internationally excellent and, in some areas, world-leading research.

 Medical sciences is founded on developing skills in academic research and scientific enquiry to encourage an awareness and understanding of the research that is needed to continue to advance clinical practice.